gnome.environment.environment

 • time (datetime.datetime object) – The time at which to query these points (T)

-• units=None – units the values will be returned in (or converted to) if None, the default units for the environment type will be used.
+• units=None – units the values will be returned in (or converted to).
+If None, the default units for the environment type will be used.

 • extrapolate=False – if True, extrapolation will be supported